- Tuition and Fees

-Step 3.
-Determine the amount of Title IV aid and HOPE earned by the student
+- Step 3.
+Determine the amount of Title IV aid earned by the student

-Step 4.
-Determine the total Title IV aid and HOPE to be returned
+- Step 4.
+Determine the total Title IV aid to be returned

-Examples are available in the Financial Aid Office, University Hall.
+Examples are available in the Financial Aid Office, Richards Hall, Room 125.

 All non-resident fees, matriculation fees, and other required fees paid for the semester will be refunded in the event of the death of a student at any time during a semester.
-A separate refund schedule will be in effect during summer terms.
+A separate refund schedule will be in effect during summer terms, the intersession, and for continuing education courses.
 Students who do not formally withdraw, those suspended for disciplinary reasons, or those who leave the university when disciplinary action is pending are not eligible for a refund of any portion of any fee.
-Refunds for recalculated fees and 100 percent withdrawals will be released within approximately two weeks after the semester begins.
-All other refunds will be released within two weeks of withdrawal or adjustment to records.
+Refunds for recalculated fees and 100 percent withdrawals will be mailed within approximately two weeks after the semester begins.
+All other refunds will be mailed within two weeks of withdrawal or adjustment to records.